Mat-404/FTRC-RocketSim/README.txt

 However, it is missing the mass of the fins, as well as having a rough estimate of 3D-printing mass.
     There were also no mass estimates made for any metal components or parachute components.
 More reasearch is needed.

-    In order to run, the local system needs to have Python, Pip, matplotlib, and openpyxl.
+    In order to run the simulation, the local system needs to have Python, Pip, matplotlib, and openpyxl.
 These can be installed with the following:

     Python: Can be installed from online .exe or through a VSCode extension -https://www.python.org/downloads/